Interstate Commission on the Potomac River Basin: Timeline of accomplishments

 1940s - The Commission's first (1943) report on the condition of Potomac basin waters precipitates adoption of a pollution abatement program (1945), an intensive survey of industrial pollution (1946), and definition of a set of "Minimum Water Quality Criteria" (1946) by which Potomac streams and waterways may be judged suitable or unsuitable for several principal water uses.
-Concurrent to Congress enacting the first Federal Water Pollution Control Act (1948), ICPRB initiates a continuous water-quality sampling program in the basin.
-By 1949, ICPRB is given credit for coordination with local authorities to "radically" improve conditions on the Potomac's Shenandoah River tributary, recently referred to as a "biological desert" due to pollution from industrial waste.
+Concurrent with Congress enacting the first Federal Water Pollution Control Act (1948), ICPRB initiates a continuous water-quality sampling program in the basin.
+By 1949, ICPRB is credited with coordinating with local authorities to "radically" improve conditions on the Potomac's Shenandoah River tributary, which had recently been referred to as a "biological desert" due to pollution from industrial waste.

 1950s - ICPRB issues a major report describing the polluted Washington area Potomac and publishes the results of a study it sponsored on North Branch industrial wastes (1954).
 Under the auspices of the ICPRB, a group of citizens organizes the Citizens Council for a Clean Potomac (1956).
-As the U.S. Public Health Service declares the Potomac River unsafe for swimming, ICPRB estimates that on the average, 60 million cubic feet of sediment is deposited annually within the metropolitan Washington reach of the Potomac estuary (1957).
-Chairman Harold A. Kemp indicates Potomac River pollution has reached a "critical condition" with urgent need for additional sewage treatment facilities.
-By 1958, ICPRB is gathering and tabulating information from about 85 stream sampling stations operated by cooperating agencies, municipalities and industries.
-The following year, ICPRB publishes its first "Potomac River Water Quality Network," holds a "first-of-its-kind" silt control conference and sponsors a study of sediment sources in the basin with the U.S. Geological Survey.
+As the U.S. Public Health Service declares the Potomac River unsafe for swimming, ICPRB estimates that on average, 60 million cubic feet of sediment is deposited annually within the metropolitan Washington reach of the Potomac estuary (1957).
+Chairman Harold A. Kemp indicates that Potomac River pollution has reached a "critical condition" and that there is an urgent need for additional sewage treatment facilities.
+By 1958, ICPRB was gathering and tabulating information from about 85 stream sampling stations operated by cooperating agencies, municipalities, and industries.
+The following year, ICPRB publishes its first "Potomac River Water Quality Network," holds a "first-of-its-kind" silt-control conference, and sponsors a study of sediment sources in the basin with the U.S. Geological Survey.

-1960s - In 1963, ICPRB issues two reports on sediment sources and an urban sediment control program.
+1960s - In 1963, ICPRB issued two reports on sediment sources and an urban sediment control program.

 1970s - ICPRB's Compact is amended in 1970, extending its authority to include water supply and water-related land use.
-In 1975, an ICPRB conference focuses on rising dollar and energy costs associated with Washington, D.C. metro area sewage treatment.
-Low Flow Allocation Agreement established in 1978.
+In 1975, an ICPRB conference focused on rising dollar and energy costs associated with sewage treatment in the Washington, D.C., metro area.
+The Low Flow Allocation Agreement was established in 1978.